 IFFS also offers Continuing Education Certificates for graduates of the CJTP program.
 The multi-session trainings focus on a single topic and allow for more skill-sharpening in a specific area, such as Line Cooking, Baking/Cake Decorating, Breakfast Cookery, Buffet/Platter Presentation, Deli, and Butchery.

-The next class session will start July 5th.
+The next class session will start this Fall.
 The first step is to attend an information session.
-Click here for a list of info session dates in May and June.
+Check back later for information on info sessions.

 Note: The application process may take up to 3 weeks.
 Please do not wait until the last minute to start the process as classes fill up quickly.
 If you have any questions, please contact Bevin Sekora at Bevin@FoodShuttle.org or 919-256-3880.

 Janet Hubbard, CJTP class of 2004, has been working with Centerplate at the Raleigh Convention Center for the last 5 years, and before that, the State Legislature for 4 years.
 She has always loved food and cooking, but says she learned people skills and reliability through CJTP–qualities that employers look for.
 One day she hopes to own 3 different restaurants, and then own a Bed & Breakfast in retirement.